vdubya/BIMJSON/README.md

 ## Introduction

 BIMJSON is a format for encoding the exchange of Minimal Viable BIMs (Building Information Model) (MVB) through web services.
 The main objective is to create a clear and easy to understand structure with a high level of flexibility for data exchanges.
-The objects for the building geometry use a similar approach as [GeoJSON](http://geojson.org/) with the addition of arcs, holes, and the extrusion of planar polygons for the 3-dimensional representation of building parts.
+The objects for the building geometry is an Extension of [GeoJSON](http://geojson.org/).
+It makes use of many of the existing GeoJSON objects and object types.
+The following are a list of GeoJSON inherited features followed by a list of extended features.

-The main root objects consist of the basic hierarchical elements of a building:
+####Inherited Features:

+- GeoJSON objects must have a member with the name "type".
+This member's value is a string determining the type of GeoJSON object.
+- GeoJSON objects may have any number of members (name/value pairs).
+- Every "Feature" object has to have a geometry member and a properties member.
+- Geometry objects of any type other than "GeometryCollection" must have a member with the name "coordinates".
+- The default reference system for GeoJSON coordinates is a geographic coordinate reference system, using the WGS84 datum (specified in the latest GeoJSON specification of the [IETF](https://www.ietf.org) [Section 3](https://tools.ietf.org/html/draft-butler-geojson-06#section-3))
+- A commonly used identifier of a feature should be included as a member of the feature object with the name "id".

+####Extended Features:

+- In addition to the values possible in the GeoJSON geometry object, BIMJSON adds another geometry type "ComplexPolygon" that contains one or more "arcs" (round shapes). (more about this extension below)
+- The feature type "Feature" has been extended with the following feature types with the same requirements as the original "Feature" type to discribe the hierachical level within a BIM:
   - Site
   - Building
   - Floor
   - Space
   - Component

-These main BIMJSON objects may contain geometries describing the physical elements. in addtion to the attributes holding the data attributes.
-They are are extended with additional objects which group features of a building into unique datasets:
+- The "Building", "Floor", "Space" and "Component" feature shall include a member containing the unique identifier of the parent object with the names site_id, building_id, floor_id, and space_id.
+- The "FeatureCollection" of GeoJSON has been extended with with a type "AttributeCollection" for non-geometric data collections needed to represent the data in BIM.
+They may be of one of the following types:
+  - System
+  - Type (Component Types)

-- building zones
+  - Zone
-- building systems
+  - Contact
-- component types
+  - other non-geometric data collection types
-- contacts
-- etc.
+- The geometry object of the Building feature type is always a Point (also called the "insertion point" of the building).
+- The coordinates in the geometry object of the Floor, Space, and Component feature type may be relative to the point of the building geometry object.
+The x-, y-, and z-values are in meters displacement from the WGS84 coordinates of the point of the building geometry object (the "insertion point").
+- The "arc" geometry specified for BIMJSON can be segmented into straight lines whenever ALL geometry objects are specified by the WGS84 coordinate reference system.
+Note: the "arc" geometry requires a precision of at least 6 decimal point (in meters) which is why it is not recommended to use "arcs" with the WGS84 datum.
+- When using ALL WGS84 coordinates in BIMJSON, the additional "ComplexPolygon" geometry type is not needed and should be avoided.

 ## BIMJSON objects

 ### 1. General

-BIMJSON always consists of a single object with a name in plural form describing the element of that BIMJSON object (sites, buildings, floors, etc.).
-This "root" object contains an array to represent multiples of the main object.
+BIMJSON always consists of a single object of the type FeatureCollection or AttributeCollextion with "features" and "attributes" arrays containing the respecitve features.

-Each object in this first level array contains the ID of object with a small set of predefined attributes, a "placement" member for building parts (sites, buildings, floor slabs, spaces and components/assets), a "geometry" object (sites, buildings, floor slabs, spaces), free form "properties", and "links" of different possible types.
+Each feature object (FeatureCollection) shall have a geometry member.

+Each feaature or attribute object (FeatureCollection and AttributeCollection) shall have a property member, a link member, and any number of additional members (name/value pairs).

 ### 2. The Geometry Object